devJFK/Famous-Birthdays-Booster/README.md

 ## Information
 This tool was strictly developed to demonstrate how straightforward it is to abuse a service like [Famous Birthdays](https://www.famousbirthdays.com/).
 This bot is using proxies to prevent rate limits along with identity leaks.
 Please refrain from using this **Famous Birthdays Booster** as it is spamming their API.
 Nevertheless, if you use this, you are doing it at your own risk.
 You have been warned.

+Keep in mind that it takes a while for the rank to be updated — confirm by boosting manually.

 ## Usage
 - Python 3.8 or above is required.
 - I develop for Windows machines only and do not intentionally support other operating systems.